-The student household member lives in the assisted unit.
-This disallows the household from including the room and board as an educational expense.
+The student household member lives on campus during the school year but comes home to the assisted unit during school breaks.
+This allows the household to deduct the room and board as an educational expense.

-Assets: Whose Assets Count?
+:: Whose Assets Count?
+OF HOUSIN

 Family Members Earned Income Other Income (including income from assets)

 Head Yes Yes

 Spouse Yes Yes

 Co-Head Yes Yes

 Other Adult Yes Yes

 Dependents (under 18) No Yes

 Full-time Student - 18 or older Yes Yes

 Household Members Earned Income Other Income (including income from assets)

 Live-in Aide No No

 Foster Adult No No

 Foster Children (under 18) No No